Boundary estimates and Green function's expansion for elliptic systems with random coefficients

 \subsection{Motivation and assumptions}

-In terms of quantitative stochastic homogenization theory, the error estimate of two-scale expansion of Green functions plays a pivotal role in various applied research areas, including boundary layer problems \cite{Armstrong-Kuusi-Mourrat-Prange17,Gerard-Masmoudi12,Shen-Zhuge18}, homogenization error estimates \cite{Avellaneda-Lin91,Kenig-Lin-Shen14}, and systematic error estimates in the Representative Volume Element (RVE) method \cite{Clozeau-Josien-Otto-Xu,Gloria-Neukamm-Otto15}, as well as, some artificial boundary condition problems \cite{Lu-Otto21,Lu-Otto-Wang21}.
-For this application-oriented goal, this work is devoted to establishing the error estimates of two-scale expansion of Green functions at the level of the mixed derivatives.
-To obtain an almost sharp decay estimate, we resort to boundary correctors, which in turn requires some annealed boundary estimates, and this is another focus of the paper.
+From the perspective of quantitative stochastic homogenization theory, the error estimate for two-scale expansion of Green functions plays a pivotal role in various applied research areas, including boundary layer problems \cite{Armstrong-Kuusi-Mourrat-Prange17,Gerard-Masmoudi12,Shen-Zhuge18}, homogenization error estimates \cite{Avellaneda-Lin91,Kenig-Lin-Shen14}, systematic error estimates in the Representative Volume Element (RVE) method \cite{Clozeau-Josien-Otto-Xu,Gloria-Neukamm-Otto15}, and some artificial boundary condition problems \cite{Lu-Otto21,Lu-Otto-Wang21}.
+For this application-oriented goal, the present work is devoted to establishing the error estimates of two-scale expansion of Green functions at the level of the mixed derivatives.
+To obtain an almost sharp decay estimate, we resort to boundary correctors, which in turn requires some annealed boundary estimates, and this requirement constitutes another focus of the paper.

-By redefining the \emph{minimal radius}, it is possible to treat Gloria-Neukamm-Otto's results on the correctors as the ``input'', and then apply the deterministic arguments on boundary Lipschitz estimates developed by Z. Shen \cite{Shen16,Shen18} (originally inspired by S. Armstrong and C. Smart \cite{Armstrong-Smart16}) to the random setting.
-Its advantage is reflected in the fact that (with the help of Green functions) the study of boundary correctors can be reduced to some annealed regularity estimates, instead of directly repeating the arguments of sensitive estimates established for correctors addressed in \cite{Gloria-Otto15,Gloria-Neukamm-Otto21,Josien-Otto22}, although sensitive estimates is still indispensable for CLT-scaling.
+By redefining the \emph{minimal radius}, it is possible to treat Gloria-Neukamm-Otto's results on the correctors as the ``input'', and then apply the deterministic arguments for boundary Lipschitz estimates (developed by Shen \cite{Shen16,Shen18} originally inspired by Armstrong and Smart \cite{Armstrong-Smart16}) to the random setting.
+This approach’s advantage lies in reducing the study of boundary correctors to annealed regularity estimates (with the aid of Green functions), rather than directly repeating the sensitive estimates established for correctors in \cite{Gloria-Otto11,Gloria-Neukamm-Otto20,Gloria-Neukamm-Otto21,Josien-Otto22}.
+Nevertheless, sensitive estimates remain indispensable for CLT-scaling type estimates.